 - If you are unfamiliar with using the AV equipment please ask for assistance.

-- Be sure to return A/V equipment to the state in which you found it and turn off the projector when you are done.
+- Be sure to return A/V equipment to the state in which you found it and turn off the projector/screen when you are done.

-General questions about the website should be addressed to BML IT.
+General questions about the website should be addressed to firstname.lastname@example.org.

 - BML IT Service Level Agreement - detailed descriptions of supported services and policies for supported technology at BML.